ProjectCrackers/Project-Mario/.github/README.md

 All Rights of Super Mario and it's associated franchise belong to Nintendo.

 **Sam, Mark, Sarah, David, and Nick** belong to The Web-Breakout Team.
+> Upon request from me and other members of the team.
+The characters will be changed so that way **Sam, Mark, Sarah, David, and Nick** are no longer associated with "`Mar.V2.exe`" instead of our original game "`Perdido_Prototipo`."

 ------